Want to own your own home?

 The interest rate refers to the cost of borrowing money.
 Your loan’s annual percentage rate (APR) reflects the cost of your loan on a yearly basis.
 The APR is intended to give you more information on what you’re really getting.
 All lender fees are included in factoring the APR so you can better see the true cost of a loan and make a fair comparison.

-What services am I paying for with the Homeownership Resource Center?
+18. What services am I paying for with Origin SC?

-Your home purchase coach will educate and supply the tools needed to help you achieve your goals of homeownership.
-Our coaches also give you information on the current mortgage products available and their basic requirements.
+Your home purchase advisor will educate and supply the tools needed to help you achieve your goals of homeownership.
+Our advisors also give you information on the current mortgage products available and their basic requirements.